 Odds and Ends:

-This covers just few of the products sold by this merchant.
-I hope that it has helped your understanding of how to go about looking for what you need using the Wm Booth Draper site.
+This covers just few of the products sold by B&T. I hope that it has helped your understanding of how to go about looking for what you need based on an ad.
 Enjoy your season!